snps explained

 Iron handling

-HFE variants (C282Y, H63D) are common in European-ancestry populations.
-Heterozygotes are usually asymptomatic; homozygotes can have iron-overload risk that benefits from ferritin monitoring and, in some cases, therapeutic phlebotomy.
+HFE variants (C282Y, H63D) are common in European-ancestry populations and are widely described in the literature.
 Discuss any HFE-related questions with your healthcare provider — Genosight findings are educational only.

 The trap: optimization without context